kredati/cin3010s20/syllabus.0.1.md

 ##### Recommended:
 * P. Adams Sitney, "Structural Film," from _Visionary Film_
 * Damon Young, _Making Sex Public_, especially "Sex in Public: Through the Window from _Psycho_ to _Shortbus_"
+* Eve Sedgwick and Adam Frank, "Shame in the Cybernetic Fold"

 #### Week 9, Mar.
 9 & 11: Cinema, the Desiring System
 ##### Monday: The New York queer underground